Reading Time: 4 minutes

 sudo teamviewer setup

 TeamViewer will prompt you to accept the license agreement and then ask you for your username and password for your TeamViewer account.
-The first time that you login TeamViewer will most likely send you an email to verify that you are trying to login to your account from a new location (i.e., your server).
+The first time that you log in, TeamViewer will most likely email you to verify that you are trying to log in to your account from a new location (i.e., your server).
 Until verified through email it will not allow you to log in until you confirm the new location.
 Check your inbox and spam folder for their email and click the link to approve the new login location.
 Afterward, go back to your server and re-enter the username and password to log in.

 sudo teamviewer setup